Top 20 Rarest Dog Breeds

 17. Finnish Spitz

 The Finish Spitz was nearly extinct in the late 1800s, but these pups are much more popular in the 21st century.
-This dog originated in Finland and was originally trained to hunt all types of game from squirrels and other rodents as well as bears.
+This dog originated in Finland and was originally trained to hunt all types of game, including squirrels and other rodents as well as bears.
 This breed loves people but also loves to bark.
-The Finnish spitz is a great family pet and friendly with strangers usually.
+The Finnish spitz is a great family pet and is usually friendly with strangers.
 This breed of dog is loyal to his family, playful, and does well with children, and other pets.

 18. Chinook